Colorado Springs

 We were unable to determine whether the city has adopted specific goals, metrics, or protocols to track how multiple energy, sustainability, or climate action initiatives are affecting local marginalized groups.

-Last updated: March 2020
+Last updated: September 2021

 Colorado Springs Utilities allows customers to subscribe to community solar systems.
+The Colorado Solar Gardens Act requires community solar projects to carve out shares for low-income subscribers.

 Though not yet complete, the city intends to develop a microgrid feasibility study and action plan.
-The city has applied for a Colorado Department of Local Affairs’ (DOLA) Energy and Mineral Impact Assistance program grant to fund this project.
+The city has applied for a Colorado Department of Local Affairs (DOLA) Energy and Mineral Impact Assistance Program grant to fund this project.

-Last updated: June 2020
+Last updated: September 2021

 UHI Mitigation Goal